KLFitter/KLFitter/doc/Example.md

 project [1].
 The sample simulates ttbar+jet processes in proton-proton collisions at a centre-of-mass energy of 13 TeV.
 The processes are generated using the Madgraph matrix element generator interfaced with Herwig6.
-The simulated detector corresponds to the _Snowmass_ detector [2] which reflects the best performance from future ATLAS and CMS detectors.
+The simulated detector corresponds to the _Snowmass_ detector [2], which is a toy detector used for the 2013 Snowmass studies.

 The original Delphes format of the input ROOT files is transformed into a standard ROOT tree, the events are skimmed and only variables relevant for the